Virteso/IDS-Quickdraw-Analysis/README.md

 - Scikit-Learn
 - Matplotlib
 - Optional: Godot 4.3
+- Optional: Node (to download the data files from Google Cloud, you can use any other method to do that)

 ### CNN Model
 **Downloading data**

-Run `./scripts/download_data.js` using Node to download all of the data files from the Google dataset.
+One option is to run `./scripts/download_data.js` using Node to download all of the data files from the Google dataset.
 By default it downloads all numpy array drawing files into `./data/numpy_bitmap/`.
 You can edit the file if you need to download datasets processed in other ways.
 Check the [Quick!
 Draw](https://console.cloud.google.com/storage/browser/quickdraw_dataset) dataset storage on Google Cloud to check the paths if you need.

 **Using the Python script in `models/cnn/cnn.py`:**